nirin/msbuild-sdks/Source/MSBuild.NET.Extras.Sdk/ReadMe.md

 2. Replace `Microsoft.NET.Sdk` with `MSBuild.NET.Extras.Sdk` to the project's top-level `Sdk` attribute.

 3. You have to tell MSBuild that the `Sdk` should resolve from NuGet by
-    - Adding a `global.json` containing the Sdk name and version.
+    - Adding a `global.json` containing the SDK name and version.
     - Appending a version info to the `Sdk` attribute value.

 4. Then you can edit the `TargetFramework` to a different TFM, or you can rename `TargetFramework` to `TargetFrameworks` and specify multiple TFM's with a semi-colon (`;`) separator.